PrimalNinja/cyborgzoscii/docs/ZWT.md

 zwt             = encode(SHAREDROM, rollinghash(sharedsignature + sharedclaims + issuerdata))
 ```

-The `sharedsignature` is **bound inside** `issuersignature`: since `issuersignature = encode(ISSUERROM, rollinghash(sharedsignature + privateclaims))`, a valid `sharedsignature` is defined by matching the copy the issuer sealed — not by the shared key alone.
+The `sharedsignature` and `issuersignature` are identical values.

 In the concrete construction, `encode(ROM, ...)` is a reversible UNSIGNAL encoding of a **frame** (see Wire format below), and `rollinghash(...)` is a 4-byte integrity field carried *inside* that frame — not a one-way wrapper around the payload.
-So `encode` and `decode` are inverses: the relying party opens the shared block with SHAREDROM and reads the fields back out; the issuer opens the issuer block with ISSUERROM.
+So `encode` and `decode` are inverses: the relying party opens the shared block with SHAREDROM and reads the fields back out; the issuer additionally opens the issuer block with ISSUERROM1 and ISSUERROM2.
 The rolling hash is verified on open, binding every field (version, lengths, and blobs).

 ---